oaxiom/chipFish/glbase_wrapper/readme.txt

 These are not released under the GPL, and as they inherit from glbase, they do not need to be.

-(c) 2009 A.Hutchins and oAxiom.
+(c) 2009-10 A.Hutchins and oAxiom.

 Introduction
 ------------

-This is a series of wrappers around the vanilla glbase that add on things like gui definitions and localised documentation strings.
-These are then plugged into chipFish. which knows how to interpret them.
+This is a series of wrappers around the vanilla glbase that add on things like gui definitions and localised documentation strings as well as some methods specific to chipFish - although I often backport these straight into glbase.

 Eventually here I'll put a definition of the gui (it remains in flux at the current writing).